WDamaris/CRUD-APP/README.md

 #### CSS- To add styling to the page.
 #### React.js- To manage our states.
 #### React.js- To manage our states.
-#### UseState Hooks-To allow changes reflect on the DOM as a user interacts with the application.
+#### UseState Hook-To allow changes reflect on the DOM as a user interacts with the application.
+#### UseState Hook-For CRUD functionality.
 MIT License

 Copyright (c) 2022 WDamaris